willkg/blog/posts/mozilla/socorro_2019.rst

 * **I migrated Socorro from RabbitMQ to Google Pub/Sub.**

-  I redid how Socorro handles queueing crash reports for processing.
+  I redid how Socorro handles queuing crash reports for processing.
   Previously, it used RabbitMQ.
 I switched it to Google Pub/Sub.
-In doing this, I removed one of the components between the collector and the processor which was sometimes flakey, so that was good.
+In doing this, I removed one of the components between the collector and the processor which was sometimes flaky, so that was good.
 This was the first step in moving all of Socorro to Google Cloud Platform.

   Later in the year, we decided not to move Socorro to Google Cloud Platform.